rcc-uchicago/user-guide/docs/101/allocations.md

 === "Midway2, DaLI"
       ```
-      rcchelp usage
+      rcchelp usage -byjob
       rcchelp usage -account [pi-cnetid] -byjob
       ```

 both of which include the jobs on both Midway2 and Midway3 partitions (e.g. `caslake` and `gpu`).

+!!!note
+     These commands, although executed on Midway2 ecosystem, provide the necessary information about jobs run on both Midway2 and Midway3.

 The output is a table that lists the job IDs, partitions, number of CPU cores and SU consumptions.
-To further check the resource consumption of a job on Midway3, you need to log in to Midway3 and run `sacct -j` or `scontrol show job` with the job ID.
+To further check the resource consumption of a job on Midway3, you need to log in to Midway3 and run `sacct -j` with the job ID.

+If the job is still running, you can use `scontrol show job` with the job ID to check the job information.

 ---